georgespingos/li-ppt-gt/md/git-presentation.md

 --------------

-When in a Git repository, you are always in a branch
+### In a Git repository, you are always in a branch

 	$ git branch